arnoldarvind2002-bit/client-query-management-system/README.md

 5. Open a Pull Request

 ### 📜 License
-This project is licensed under the **MIT License** – free to use and modify.
+This project is licensed under the **GPL 3.0 License** – free to use and modify.

 ### 👨‍💻 Author
 **Arvind Siva**